 Once you have extracted the important information from your user interview data, you can use one of the many modes of research synthesis to analyze your data and identify patterns and trends.

-What is thematic analysis?
+What is thematic content analysis?

-Thematic analysis is a qualitative research method used to identify, analyze, and report patterns (themes) within data.
+Thematic content analysis is a qualitative research method used to identify, analyze, and report patterns (themes) within data.
 It’s commonly can be used to analyze different data types—including interviews, transcripts, focus groups, social media posts, and documents.

 Looppanel’s tag view dashboard

-How to do thematic analysis
+How to do a thematic analysis of user interviews?

 1. Read through your data and identify recurring themes.
 You can do this by taking notes, highlighting important passages, or creating a codebook.